merliseclyde/sta721-F17/content/home/syllabus.md

   uploading a PDF.
 If the TAs cannot view your work, or read your handwriting, you will lose points accordingly.

-All assignments will be time stamped and late work will be penalized based on this time stamp (see late work policy below).

 * * *